Illinois Domestic Violence Defense Attorney

 To avoid the stigma of a domestic battery conviction, you should seek legal counsel as soon as possible after you have been arrested.
 Do not attempt to contact the alleged victim, as you may be barred from doing so by a restraining or protective order, or as a condition of your bond by the court.

 If you violate the order, you could be jailed and charged with a separate crime.
 Contact Patel Law, PC to learn more about your case.
-Our experienced attorneys for domestic violence proudly serve clients throughout Champaign, Urbana, Vermilion County and Macon County.
+Our experienced attorneys for domestication violence proudly serve clients throughout Champaign, Urbana, Vermilion County and Macon County.